-In 1982, using State Senate Bill 620 funds the cities of Seaside and Monterey purchased the SPRR rightof-way between Contra Costa Street in Seaside and downtown Monterey.
+In 1982, using State Senate Bill 620 funds the cities of Seaside and Monterey purchased the SPRR right-of-way between Contra Costa Street in Seaside and downtown Monterey.
 A highly popular pedestrian/bicycle multi-purpose trail (Monterey Bay Coastal Recreation Trail) has been constructed within this section of the right-of-way extending south from Canyon del Rey Boulevard along the coast into Pacific Grove.
 North of Contra Costa Street, SPRR continued operation of freight rail service through the 1990s.
-TAMC purchased this portion of the line from the Union Pacific Railroad1 in September 2003.
+TAMC purchased this portion of the line from the Union Pacific Railroad in September 2003 using State Proposition 116 funds.